- Homepage

 |

-T14 SS06 | Physics-informed AI for sound and vibration problems |
+T14 SS02 | Physics-informed AI, event detection for sound and vibration problems |

 As data-driven approach using deep neural network becomes a key word in engineering, we are forced to interpret the behaviour of the network aligned with physical law described by differential equation and/or function mapping.
 Recently this thrust suggest Physics-informed AI, visualization of features, function-to-function mapping for users to understand AI, also actively utilize the domain knowledge to the AI network.
 This session focuses on the state-of-the-art Physics-informed AI which can cover interpretation of AI network, visualization of features, adaptation of physical law to the network, and surrogate model of dynamical system, defined in the wide range of sound and vibration problems. |